Services : Repairs

 See Dylan's complete repair price list here.

-Rope-Pulled Hand Drum Repairs -- Brian Weber
+Drum & Percussion Repairs -- Brian Weber

 Materials

-• Rope -- Cradle Rope 3mm/4mm/5mm Polyester core, high strength/low stretch cord at $0.35/ft.
+- Rope (Brian will determine if the rope on your drum is usable or needs to be replaced) -- Cradle Rope 3mm/4mm/5mm Polyester core, high strength/low stretch cord at $0.50/ft.

-• Vertical Rope -- 4mm/5mm Polyester core, high strength/ low stretch cord at $0.35/ft.
+- Vertical Rope -- 4mm/5mm Polyester core, high strength/ low stretch cord at $0.50/ft.

 Wind and Brass Instruments -- L & L Music Wind Shop

 L & L Music Wind Shop in Gaithersburg, MD has been providing reputable instrument repair services in the DC Metro area for many years.
 Montgomery Country School System has chosen L & L for their brasswind repairs.
 Steve Loeb and his team provide friendly, fast service with some of the best technicians in the area specializing in woodwind and brass instruments.
+Estimates are provided at no charge.

 Playing Condition (P/C) consists of regulating, adjusting and lubricating the instrument and replacing key corks as needed.
 Any pads that need to be replaced are extra.